-The Azure DevOps MCP Server enables AI assistants to interact with Azure DevOps resources through the Model Context Protocol (MCP).
-This server acts as a bridge between AI models like Claude and Azure DevOps APIs, allowing you to manage projects, work items, repositories, and more through natural language.
+The Azure DevOps MCP server implements the Model Context Protocol for Azure DevOps, allowing AI assistants to interact with Azure DevOps resources through a standardized interface.
+This server acts as a bridge between AI models and Azure DevOps APIs, enabling access to projects, work items, repositories, and more through natural language.

 az login